Zdzisław Broński

-Zdzisław Broński (nom de guerre "Uskok" (Jumper)) (December 24, 1912 in Stary Radzic – May 21, 1949, in Nowogród) - was a reserve officer of the Polish Army, member of ZWZ and the Home Army, one of the partisan leaders of the anti-communist underground Freedom and Independence, WiN, in the Lublin region.
+Zdzisław Broński (nom de guerre "Uskok" (Jumper)) (24 December 1912 – 21 May 1949) was a reserve officer of the Polish Army, member of ZWZ and the Home Army, one of the partisan leaders of the anti-communist underground Freedom and Independence, WiN, in the Lublin region.

 World War II

 He took part in the Invasion of Poland in 1939, fighting against Nazi Germany.
 He was captured and sent to a POW camp from which he escaped, most likely in November 1940.
 After coming back to his home region he joined a small resistance group Polska Organizacja Zbrojna (Armed Polish Organization) which later became part of the Polish Home Army (AK).
 He was made the commander of a 35 men platoon in the sub-region of Stary Radzic, AK Region "Lubartów", in the Inspectorate of Lublin.

 In the underground

 At the end of 1943, after a series of arrests of local underground anti-Nazi activists, and threatened with arrest himself, Broński organized a partisan group and "went to the forest".
 In May 1944 it was formally made into a flying column of the 8th Regiment of Infantry of AK Legions.
 Originally the column numbered 40 partisans but in the next few months it grew in numbers.
 During this time, the regiment was stationed in the forests around Zawieprzyce, Kozłowiec and Parczew.
 Also in May he was promoted to lieutenant.
 In June his unit was made part of the 27 Volhynian Infantry Division.

 On the 16th of July, the division, for which Broński's unit served in the role of scouts, found themselves surrounded by German forces, in a large scale anti-partisan action.
 As a result, the partisans had to quickly move to the region of Czemierniki forests.

 During Operation Tempest, the Broński unit took part in the fighting as the 3rd Company of the IV Battalion of the 8th Regiment "Lublin".